LanFear-Li/RIO/README.md

 #### Basic

 - [x] User Interface with Control Panel and Camera Operation
-- [x] Frame timetracer with Total Time and GPU Time
+- [x] Frame Tracer with Total Time and GPU Time

 #### Shading